dariaismyname/geocall/README.md

 * [Setup](#setup)

 ## General info
-This is a test project with awesome where you can chat and have a video call with your friends.
+This is a test project where you can chat and have a video call with your friends.

 ## Technologies
 Project is created with: